seagle0128/.emacs.d/README.md

 The default pacakge archives is `melpa`.
 You can change it in `custom.el`, or switch manually via `M-x switch-package-archives` anytime.

+For the personal configurations, you could put to `~/.emacs.d/custom-post.el`.

 ## Screenshots

 ### Main (default theme)